Recovering perfectionist: The 5 steps to avoid overwhelm in business

 Connect deeply with your body, and in a few seconds do you feel a sense of moving forward, expansion, lightness in your heart, your chest?
 Joy?
 Excitement?

-OR do you feel a movement backwards, a subtle retreat, a contraction or heaviness in your heart or chest?
+OR do you feel a movement backward, a subtle retreat, a contraction or heaviness in your heart or chest?
 It can be a subtle energetic whisper of no or yes but.

 Your body has this innate wisdom that you need to connect with more.